PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/map-editor.md

 ---
-title: Mapping with Pixel Stories
+title: Map Editor
-description: A guide in my new Starlight docs site.
+description: Using the map editor with Pixel Stories
 ---

 ## Map Objects